onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 rock no he didn't
 he took the photo from a tourist spot

-tape script 8.3 pronunciation 1 I have a good job I have to work hard too he has a nice camera she has to train a lot 3 we had a good time we had to get up early
+tapescript 8.3 pronunciation 1 I have a good job I have to work hard too he has a nice camera she has to train a lot 3 we had a good time we had to get up early

-tape script 8.4 point for advice from
+tapescript 8.4 point for advice from
 Annie dear mark good preparation is the answer you must prepare well and practice a lot the first 30 seconds are